What is AATD?

 Alpha-1 antitrypsin (AAT) is a protein made in the liver and circulated through the blood.
 It helps protect your lungs and liver from damage.

-If you have too little AAT protein, you are more at risk of 2 main sets of problems:
+If you have a deficiency of AAT protein, you are more at risk of 2 main sets of problems:

 - In the lungs, AATD can cause emphysema, which may appear earlier than it might otherwise, as well as asthma, chronic obstructive pulmonary disease and chronic bronchitis.